Malik Ayaz: Relationship with Mahmud of Ghazni

 The nature of the relationship between Mahmud and Ayaz is disputed.
 Some sources written several centuries later, particularly from Persian poetry, state that the two men were lovers.
 However, contemporary Ghaznavid authors like Al Biruni, Gardizi, Farrukhi and Bayhaqi make no mention of a romantic relationship between Mahmud and Ayaz, rather describing Ayaz as either a commander, a noble or a close associate of Sultan Mahmud.
-Nizami Aruzi, writing roughly a century after the death of Mahmud, presents an alternative narrative about the relationship between Mahmud and Ayaz in his book Chahar Maqala, where they are not lovers, although Mahmud still is in love with Ayaz.
-Aruzi tells a highly dramatized story in which Mahmud, due to being a pious Muslim, suppresses his feelings and refuses to act upon them, resulting in an incident in which Mahmud orders Ayaz to cut off his tresses, so that he would less attracted to him thus be able to better restrain himself from committing a sin.
+Around a century after Mahmud's death, Nizami Aruzi offered an alternative account of the relationship between Mahmud and Ayaz in his book Chahar Maqala.
+In this version, they are not lovers, although Mahmud is still in love with Ayaz.
+Aruzi tells a highly dramatised story in which Mahmud suppresses his feelings due to his piety and refuses to act on them.
+The story culminates in an incident in which Mahmud orders Ayaz to cut off his hair, in the hope that he will find him less attractive and be better able to resist committing a sin.